Python training (4 of 4): Statistics and Further Visualisation

 Yielding a p-value of \(8\times 10^{-247}\approx 0\), indicating that the null-hypothesis (heights are the same) is extremely unlikely.

 We can also visualise these results with boxplots, showing the distributions and their statistical summary.
-These demonstrate that there is clearly a significant different in the distributions:
+Go to the seaborn documentation for sns.catplot() to try figure out how.

 sns.catplot(df, x = "gk", y = "height_cm", kind = "box")